sylmarien/openstack-install-notes/Neutron.md

     `service openvswitch-switch restart`
   2. Add the external bridge:
     `ovs-vsctl add-br br-ex`
-  3. Add a port connecting this bridge to the interface of the VM and change the configuration accordingly (connectivity is going to be lost, so make sure your are not dependent on it.
+  3. Add a port connecting this bridge to the interface of the Networking node and change the configuration accordingly (connectivity is going to be lost, so make sure your are not dependent on it.
 Or run all the following command at once in a script):

     ```
-    ovs-vsctl add-port br-ex eth0
+    ovs-vsctl add-port br-ex em1
-    ifconfig eth0 0.0.0.0
+    ifconfig em1 0.0.0.0
-    ifconfig br-ex 10.89.201.1 netmask 255.255.0.0
+    ifconfig br-ex 10.89.200.2 netmask 255.255.0.0
     route add default gw 10.89.0.1 br-ex
-    ifconfig eth1 down
+    ifconfig em2 down
-    ifconfig eth1 up
+    ifconfig em2 up
     ```
   4. Create the internal bridge:
-    `ovs-vsctl add-br br-eth1`
+    `ovs-vsctl add-br br-int`
   5. Add a port connecting this bridge to the interface of the VM and change the configuration accordingly:
     ```
-    ovs-vsctl add-port br-eth1 eth1
+    ovs-vsctl add-port br-in em2
-    ifconfig eth1 0.0.0.0
+    ifconfig em2 0.0.0.0
-    ifconfig br-eth1 10.89.211.1 netmask 255.255.0.0
+    ifconfig br-int 10.89.210.2 netmask 255.255.0.0
     ```
   6. Modify `/etc/network/interfaces` to make these changes permanent:
     ```